Arslanhassan8888/MySpend---A-Personal-Expense-Managment-App/README.md

-# MySpend – Personal Finance Tracker
+# MySpend – Personal Expense Managment App

 MySpend is a full-stack web application built with **Flask** that helps users manage personal finances, track expenses, and monitor budgets through a clean, accessible, and user-friendly interface.